New Residents Information

 Street Lights/Utility Services

 The City pays for street lights and maintenance out of property taxes.
-If you see a street light that is out, please call City Hall at (763) 427-3224 and report its location and pole number so the proper utility can be contacted to replace the bulb.
-Please view the Electric Services Map below for location of Utility services or you can input your address HERE and see the utility service in your neighborhood.
+If you see a street light out, please call Public Works at (763) 427-3224 and report its location and pole number so the proper utility can be contacted to replace the bulb.
+Please view the Electric Services Map below for location of Utility services or you can input your address HERE and view the utility service in your neighborhood.

 Chickens